PBearson/ESP32-With-ESP-PROG-Demo/README.md

 <img src="img/ESP-PROG-JTAG.png" width="320">

 To wire the ESP32 to the ESP-PROG, use the table below as a guide.
-Note that four of the pins on the headers will go unused.
+Note that four of the pins on the headers will go unused. **Double check the wiring**.

 <table>
     <thead>